 RAN2 respectfully asks RAN3 to take the above information into account for their future work, and provide further information on the following issue once concluded:

 Signalling between AMF and gNB(s) to inform gNB(s) about the related subgroup information for paging a UE in RRC_IDLE/RRC_INACTIVE.

+Signalling between gNBs to inform each other about the UE’s subgroup information for RAN paging.

 To SA2, and CT1: